teja1224/AWS_40-Days-learning/Day18/HandsOnProject.md

 - Deletes them automatically.

 ## Flow
-- CloudWatch Event / EventBridge Rule → Trigger Lambda when EC2 instance is terminated.
-- Lambda Function (Python + boto3) →
-- Identify the terminated instance.
-- List snapshots created for its volumes.
+- Fetch all snapshots owned by the account (OwnerIds=['self']).
+- Fetch all running/stopped EC2 instances to get the list of in-use volumes.
+- Compare snapshots’ VolumeId against active volumes.
+- If a snapshot’s volume does not belong to any active instance → mark it stale.
-- Delete the snapshots.
+- Delete stale snapshots to optimize costs.
-- CloudWatch Logs → Verify deletions.

 ## Steps to Set It Up
 - IAM Role for Lambda
 - Permissions needed:
   ```
   {
+  "Version": "2012-10-17",
+  "Statement": [
+    {
       "Effect": "Allow",
       "Action": [
+        "ec2:DescribeInstances",
         "ec2:DescribeSnapshots",
         "ec2:DeleteSnapshot"
       ],
       "Resource": "*"
+    }
+  ]
 } ```

 ## Create Lambda Function
 - Runtime: Python 3.9+
 - Add IAM role above.
-- I used the code that is in lambda-ec2.py file we can find it in this folder.
+- I used the code that is in lambda-ebs-stale-snapshots.py file we can find it in this folder.

+## Triggering the Lambda
+- You can run it:
+- On a schedule → using CloudWatch Events/EventBridge (e.g., every 24 hrs).
+- Manually for cleanup runs.

+## Output
+- Automatically deletes unused snapshots.
+- Saves money on EBS storage.
+- Keeps your environment clean and optimized.